Kelin2025/effector-factorio/README.md

 }
 ```

-Here, `modelView` wraps component into HOC that accepts `model` prop with the current modal instance and pass it through **React Context**.
+Here, `modelView` wraps component into HOC that accepts `model` prop with the current model instance and passes it through **React Context**.

 **Step 3.
 Export the whole thing**